hazanasec/hazanasec.github.io/_posts/2023-07-30-Samesite-bypass-method-override.md.md

 </form>
 ```

-The server is deceived into treating the `POST` request as a `GET` request.
+The server is deceived into treating the `POST` request as a `GET` request demonstrating the principle of method override, and how it can be used to manipulate the server-side routing logic.
+A variety of similar parameters are supported by other frameworks, further extending the potential for such exploits:

 ## Frameworks With Built-In Support